Kiss and Make Up (Dua Lipa and Blackpink song): Commercial performance

 "Kiss and Make Up" debuted and peaked at number 36 on the UK Singles Chart issue dated 26 October 2018, and spent a total of 12 weeks on the chart.
 This made Blackpink the first K-pop girl group to reach the top 40 on the chart.
 The track reached 20.4 million streams in the UK as of April 2019, and 38.6 million streams as of September 2022, becoming the group's fourth most-streamed song in the country.
-In September 2019, the song was awarded a silver certification in the country by the British Phonographic Industry (BPI) for track-equivalent sales of 200,000 units.
+In December 2025, the song was awarded a gold certification in the country by the British Phonographic Industry (BPI) for track-equivalent sales of 400,000 units.
 It spent two weeks on the ARIA Singles Chart, where it peaked at number 33 in its first week.
 The song currently holds a platinum certification in Australia by the Australian Recording Industry Association (ARIA) for selling 70,000 track-equivalent units.
 In Asia, the song reached number 90 on the Japan Hot 100, and entered South Korea's Gaon Digital Chart, peaking at number 75.

 "Kiss and Make Up" spent one week on the US Billboard Hot 100 at number 93, becoming Blackpink's second and Lipa's seventh entry on the chart, with first-week sales of 11,000 downloads and seven million on-demand streams.
 The song additionally entered the top 40 of charts in Austria, Czech Republic, Estonia, Finland, Greece, Hungary, Ireland, New Zealand, Poland, Portugal, Romania, Scotland, Slovakia, Sweden, and Switzerland, as well as Malaysia and Singapore, where it reached the summit.
 It was also awarded respective gold certifications in Italy and Portugal by the Federazione Industria Musicale Italiana (FIMI) and Associação Fonográfica Portuguesa (AFP), for respective track-equivalent sales of 25,000 and 5,000 units.